The Latest Hot Air Tool Resources

-Leister welders with digital displays and control interfaces, like the VARIMAT V2, are often more prone to damage as a result of power inconsistencies because their internal electrical components are more advanced.
-However, other tools, like the BITUMAT B2 or TRIAC S, can also suffer from power inconsistencies.
+Automatic welders with digital displays and control interfaces, like the Seamrover DD, are often more prone to damage as a result of power inconsistencies because their internal electrical components are more advanced.
+However, less technical tools can also suffer from power inconsistencies.

 What to Look For in a Portable Generator

-NOTE: Please speak to an IHS Leister-certified technician before purchasing a portable generator, because inconsistent power may not be the actual cause of your welder’s issues.
+NOTE: Please speak to an IHS techician before purchasing a portable generator, because inconsistent power may not be the actual cause of your welder’s issues.

 Most manufacturers will publish their portable generator’s total harmonic distortion on sales collateral and/or its website.
 When shopping for a new generator, ask for this percentage for both when the generator is running idle and under full load (all power outlets in use).

 The IEEE Standard 519 recommends that computer-controlled equipment, and any allied equipment, such as programmable controllers, use an AC power source with no more than 5% harmonic voltage distortion, with no single harmonic being more than 3%.